Phone responsiveness: The secret to Google Local Services Ads success revealed!

 Responsiveness

-Phone leads generated by Local Services Ads are tracked using a unique phone number generated by Google.
-Although businesses and advertisers pay attention to the number of leads coming from LSAs, Google looks at how responsive the business is to incoming phone calls to determine how Local Services Ads should be ranked.
+Although businesses and advertisers pay attention to the number of leads coming from LSAs, Google looks at how responsive the business is to incoming phone calls to determine how Local Services Ads should be ranked (more on that below).

 Reviews